Rhode Island Food Code (216-RICR-50-10-1)

 4. Proposed equipment types, manufacturers, model numbers, locations, dimensions, performance capacities, and installation specifications;

 5. Evidence that standard operating procedures that ensure compliance with the requirements of the Code are developed or being developed; and

-1.7.2 When a HACCP Plan is Required
+1.7.2 When a Hazard Analysis Critical Control Point (HACCP) Plan is Required

-A. Before engaging in an activity that requires a HACCP plan, a permit applicant or permit holder shall submit to RIDOH for approval a properly prepared HACCP plan as specified the relevant provisions of the Code if:
+A. Before engaging in an activity that requires a HACCP plan, a permit applicant or permit holder shall submit to RIDOH for approval a properly prepared HACCP plan as specified in the relevant provisions of the Code if:

 1. Submission of a HACCP plan is required according to law;

 3. RIDOH determines that a food preparation or processing method requires a variance based on a plan submittal specified in § 1.7.1 of this Part, an inspectional finding, or a variance request.

 B. Before engaging in reduced oxygen packaging without a variance as specified under § 3-502.12 of the Code, a permit applicant or permit holder shall submit a properly prepared HACCP plan to RIDOH.

 A. For a food service establishment that is required under § 8-201.13 of the Code to have a HACCP plan, the plan and specifications shall indicate: